 Where to Buy Saffron in Iran

-Every year, more than 300 tons of Persian saffron is harvested, and Iran accounts for about 95% of the world’s saffron production that most of its amount is exported.
+More than 300 tons of Persian saffron is harvested every year, and Iran accounts for about 95% of the world’s saffron production that most of its amount is exported.
 So, Iran is the biggest producer and exporter of saffron in the world.
 In short, Iran saffron is currently exported to 40 countries, including the UAE, Spain, China, India, Hong Kong, Italy, and more.
 Interestingly, some countries pack the Iran saffron and sell it under their name, much more expensive.

 Hence, if you want to buy the top quality saffron, Iran is the best place to buy it.
 Now, the critical question is where to buy saffron in Iran.
 Accordingly, the primary market of saffron in Iran is Mashhad, which obtains its saffron product from the farms in Qaen, Torbat Heydariyeh, Gonabad, Khaf, and Taybad.
 Saffron is also planted in the Fars Province, but its quality is lower than Khorasan saffron.
 After all, the best saffron of Iran is Qaenat saffron that comes from Qaen region.
-In addition to Mashhad, you can buy Persian saffron in Tehran, Shiraz, Isfahan, Yazd, and other cities in Iran, or you can order it online.
-For buying high-quality Iranian saffron, or get more information about saffron, please contact us.
+In addition to Mashhad, you can buy Persian saffron in Tehran, Shiraz, Isfahan, Yazd, and other Iran cities, or you can order it online.
+To buy Iranian saffron, or get more information about saffron, please contact us.

 How to Identify Original Saffron from the Fake One